ben-mulhern/shithead-rules/rules.md

 ## 3. Setup

 One player shuffles and deals, distributing starting cards to each player, including themselves.
 Players are trusted as a group to be able to amicably establish who deals first.
-For subsequent rounds, the position of dealer rotates one person to the left.
+For subsequent rounds, the shithead from the previous round shuffles and deals.

 Cards are distributed one at a time, clockwise, starting with the player to the dealer's left.